Laser Institute of Georgia

 Laser Institute of Georgia is also a member of The American Society for Laser Medicine and Surgery (ASLMS), a scientific, worldwide organization that promotes excellence in patient care by advancing biomedical application of lasers and other related technologies.
 Like the Laser Institute of Georgia, ASLMS is dedicated to education, research advancements, and quality patient care in the medical laser field.

 The lasers in use today are far more specialized and advanced than those of the past.
 Lasers have been modified in diverse ways to perform many duties and treat a variety of skin conditions ranging from acne and unwanted body hair to wrinkles and some skin cancers.

 Dermatologists were among the first to use the laser in medicine for the treatment of skin problems.
 Most medical and surgical specialties have now harnessed the powerful laser for their use.

 Our advantage is years of experience treating patients with the laser systems at DAA.
 Our Candela laser is used for treating troublesome birthmarks and portwine stains.
 The Diolite® laser can treat spider veins on the face, red spots, moles, keratosis and skin tags.
-The Q-Switched Ruby laser is used to remove facial growths, age spots, and tattoos.
 The CO2 Ultrapulse laser is used for facial resurfacing to smooth out lines, wrinkles and scars, as well as for treatment of some skin cancers.
 The YAG laser is used for skin problems such as deep pigmented birthmarks and can also be used for treatment of difficult and colorful tattoos.